sand-worm-labs/docs/blog/2025-05-17-building-the-future-of-onchain-data.md

 > Sandworm is built for the community.

 No middlemen.
 No gatekeeping.
-Just raw, explorable, onchain data — the way it should be.
-We’re building a transparent, accessible, and _composable_ data layer — something anyone can tap into, remix, and build on top of.
+Just raw, explorable, onchain data, the way it should be.
+We’re building a transparent, accessible, and _composable_ data layer.
+Something anyone can tap into, remix, and build on top of.

 Sandworm isn’t controlled by a central team.
 Yes, we kickstarted it.
 But we don’t **own** it.